SciML/DiffEqDevDocs.jl/docs/src/index.md

 Also, please feel free to comb through the solvers and look for ways to make them more efficient.
 Lastly, the documentation could always use improvements.
 If you have any questions on how to help, just ask them in the Gitter!

+### Code of Conduct

+All contributors must adhere to the [NumFOCUS Code of Conduct](https://numfocus.org/code-of-conduct).

 ### Contributor Guide